Glendronach distillery

+History

-The distillery was founded in 1826 by James Allardes (referred to often as Allardice) as the second distillery to apply for a licence to legally produce whisky under the Excise Act of 1823, which passed three years earlier and which allowed for the distilling of Whisky in Scotland.
+The distillery was founded in 1826 by James Allardes (referred to often as Allardice) as the second distillery to apply for a licence to legally produce whisky under the Excise Act 1823, which passed three years earlier and which allowed for the distilling of whisky in Scotland.
 Other sources credit a consortium of farmers and businessmen for the foundation of the distillery though this could include Allardes.
+Notable owners include Walter Scott, who acquired it in 1881 and Charles Grant, son of the founder of the Glenfiddich distillery, in 1920.

-The Glendronach distillery was purchased by Teachers and Sons Ltd around 1960 who increased the number of stills from two to six.
-In 1996 the distillery was mothballed and reopened again in 2002 by Allied Distillers Limited.
+The Glendronach distillery was purchased by William Teacher & Sons in 1960 who increased the number of stills from two to six.
+It was sold in 1976 to the company that would become Allied Domecq.

+In 1996 the distillery was mothballed and reopened again in 2002 by Allied Domecq.
 In 2006 the distillery passed into the hands of Chivas Brothers Ltd (part of the Pernod Ricard group) and in 2008 it was sold to the BenRiach Distillery Company.
-Other notable owners include Walter Scott, who acquired it in 1881 and Charles Grant, son of the founder of the Glenfiddich distillery, in 1920.